-We are monitoring the current COVID-19 situation in Victoria very closely and would like to assure our patients and referring optometrists and GPs that we remain OPEN and are continuing to provide eye health services, as advised by health authorities and RANZCO.
+We are monitoring the current COVID-19 situation in Victoria very closely and would like to assure our patients and referring optometrists and GPs that we are OPEN and continuing to provide eye health services, as advised by health authorities and RANZCO.

 During this time, it is important for all patients with existing eye conditions and/or new symptoms to seek attention from an eye care specialist.
 In particular, patients with chronic eye conditions such as glaucoma, macular degeneration and diabetes are urged to prioritise their eye care appointments, as missed or delayed treatments can lead to irreversible vision loss.

-It is safe and appropriate to leave home for medical care.
-Our doctors are also consulting by phone via telehealth, where possible.
+Our doctors are also consulting by phone via telehealth, when appropriate.

 The standard precautions prevail, and if you are unwell with any symptoms of COVID-19, stay home and get tested.
 Maintain good hygiene – wash your hands regularly and cover your mouth when you cough or sneeze.
 Keep your distance – remain at least 1.5 metres away from others.

 How are we keeping everyone safe?
 Please be sure to read our COVID-19 Visit Guidelines below before leaving home so that you know what to expect when you arrive.

 COVID-19 VISIT GUIDELINES

 At Peninsula Eye Centre, we are committed to keeping our patients and team members safe and we continue to observe strict infection control protocols and social distancing measures.

 To prevent the spread of COVID-19, we have in place a COVID Safe Plan and the following protocols and measures: